-EECE 456 | ENTERPRISE AND DISTRIBUTED COMPUTING (3-0-3) Prerequisite: EECE 355 | Upon demand
+EECE 456 | ENTERPRISE AND DISTRIBUTED COMPUTING (3-0-3)

 Analysis and design of multi-tier enterprise systems.
 Development of web enabled user interfaces for communication with distributed components, execution of a particular functionality, and handling of multi-tier services.
 Open source technologies and their position and role in the industry.